Parsimonious Mixed Models

 \section{Discussion}

 An important goal in statistical analysis of empirical data is the avoidance of overfitting.
-Any given data set can tolerate only a limited number of parameters.
+Any given data-set can tolerate only a limited number of parameters.
 Mixed-effects modeling is no exception.
-In the statistical literature on fitting mixed-effects modeling \citep[see, e.g.][]{Pinheiro:Bates:2000,Galecki:Burzykowski:2013,bates2014fitting}, the approach taken is one in which variance components are added to the model step by step, typically driven by theoretical considerations.

-The recommendation of \citet{Barr:Levy:Scheepers:Tily:13} to fit `maximal' models with all possible random effect components included comes from a very different tradition in which statistics is used to provide a verdict on significance in factorial designs.
+In the statistical literature on fitting mixed-effects modeling (see, e.g., \citealp{PB},\citealp{GaleckiBurzykowski2013},\citealp{BatesMaechlerBolkerWalker2015}), the approach taken is one in which variance components are added to the model step by step, typically driven by theoretical considerations.
+The recommendation of \citet{BarrLevyScheepersTily13} to fit \texttt{maximal} models with all possible random effect components included comes from a very different tradition in which statistics is used to provide a verdict on significance in factorial designs.
 The authors based their recommendation on a simulation study indicating that anti-conservative results were best avoided by fitting models with as rich a random effects structure as possible.

 It is indeed important to make sure that the proper variance components are included in the mixed model.
 Failure to do so may result in anti-conservative conclusions.
 However, the advice to ``keep it maximal'' often creates hopelessly over-specified random effects because the number of correlation parameters to estimate rises quickly with the dimension of the random-effects vectors.
-The information in the data may not be sufficient to support estimations of such complex models and may result in singular covariance matrices, even when the {\sc lmm} is identifiable in principle.
-In this case, we need to replace the complex {\sc lmm} specification by a more parsimonious one.
+The information in the data may not be sufficient to support estimations of such complex models and may result in singular covariance matrices, even when the LMM is identifiable in principle.
+In this case, we need to replace the complex LMM specification by a more parsimonious one.